dpshorten/CoTETE.jl/README.md

 [Estimating Transfer Entropy in Continuous Time Between Neural Spike Trains or Other Event-Based Data](https://doi.org/10.1101/2020.06.16.154377).

 Transfer entropy (TE) is a measure of information flow between time series.
-It can be used to infer "functional" networks of statistical associations.
+It can be used to infer functional networks of statistical associations.
 Under certain assumptions it can also be used to estimate underlying [causal networks](https://doi.org/10.1063/1.5025050) from observational data.